42BV/pdf-library/readme.md

 The state of the document is preserved after finishing up, so you can go back, make changes and create another PDF file if you wish.

 ##Advanced Usage
 Now that we have discussed the basics of the library, let's introduce some of the more advanced features.
 We'll handle them one by one, starting with some general features that are applicable to more than one document part.
 The term 'document part' is used more often in the library and refers to content in the document such as text or an image.
+For brevity's sake, the following examples will often assume that you have already created a DocumentBuilder instance or a document part instance.

 ###General features
 Here we'll discuss a few of the options that are available on several, if not all, document parts.